CharliePalm/Francis/README.md

-# Formula Generator
+# Francis

-This is a somewhat complicated but powerful and programmer friendly way of getting around the difficulty of writing large formulas in Notion.
+F.R.A.N.C.I.S.
+(Formula Readability And Notion Compilation Improvement Stack) is a somewhat complicated but powerful and programmer friendly way of getting around the difficulty of writing large formulas in Notion.

 With this tool you can simply write thoroughly compile/type checked typescript logic (with all of Notion's builtin functions) and have it translated to a formula quick and easy!